What is the Average Size of a Solar Panel?

 Although the underlying technology and system structure is pretty much the same everywhere, the panel sizes may vary based on available space of installation.
 Residential systems, typically rooftop systems, usually require a few hundred square feet.
 They also require due consideration to the roof’s ability to carry weight.

 As such, residential systems usually employ slightly smaller panels as compared to a commercial system.
-Usually that is 65 inches by 39 inches, or 5.4 feet by 3.25 feet.
+But exactly how big are solar panels that are employed for residential spaces?
+Usually these are 65 inches by 39 inches, or 5.4 feet by 3.25 feet.
 Speaking of commercial systems that have a comparatively much larger number of panels, the size is normally 77 by 39 inches, or 6.4 feet by 3.25 feet.
 The depth of a solar panel may be anywhere between 1 and 2 inches, and depends mainly on the frame thickness.

 You may have noticed that in both the cases, the width remains same.
 This factor is governed by the way solar cells are placed inside of a panel.
 Generally, there are six columns of cells, for both cases.
 For the smaller panels, there are 10 rows along the length, making 60 cells in one panel.
 For the larger one, there are 12 rows, making it 72 cells per panel.